Character creation is actually a selection of important starting stats. You can see all the details here.[mountandblade.wikia.com]

 Nordic Archers may not be as good, but they're probably one of the most cost effective units in the game and very easy to train.

 Nord Huscarls are hands down, the best infantry in the game.
-However, some swear by the Rhodoks as their infantry can stop a calvary charge.
-While this is mostly true, the absolute best way to stop a calvary charge is to force them to climb up a hill.
+However, some swear by the Rhodoks as their infantry can stop a cavalry charge.
+While this is mostly true, the absolute best way to stop a cavalry charge is to force them to climb up a hill.
 Huscarls also have a very high chance of having a throwing weapon, capable of killing any soldier in a single hit.

 On an open field, the lances wielded by Swadian Knights are unmatched (although Sarranids and Khergits are good in their own rights), and man for man, a group of Knights will make quick work of any similarly sized group of infantry, including Rhodoks.
-This is important to note as fighting the Sarranids happens almost exclusively on open desert, and their powerful archers and calvary can quickly overpower an unprepared army (even on easier difficulties).
+This is important to note as fighting the Sarranids happens almost exclusively on open desert, and their powerful archers and cavalry can quickly overpower an unprepared army (even on easier difficulties).